FEADME: Fast Elliptical Accretion Disk Modeling Engine: Introduction

 This body of work collectively demonstrates that disk emission is likely widespread in both AGN and TDEs, even if it is only visible under certain geometric or accretion-state conditions.
 At the same time, it shows that robust, quantitative comparison of disk structures across these populations requires modeling frameworks capable of capturing the full range of plausible disk geometries while remaining computationally tractable for large samples.
 Motivated by these needs, we introduce {\feadme}, the Fast Elliptical Accretion Disk Modeling Engine, a GPU-accelerated Python package built using {\jax} and {\numpyro}. {\feadme} implements the complete relativistic elliptical disk model originally developed by \citet{eracleous1995}, with optional additional components to allow for simultaneous fitting of spectral profiles.
 By leveraging {\jax}'s just-in-time compilation, vectorized likelihood evaluation, and {\numpyro}'s efficient No-U-Turn Sampler (NUTS) and Stochastic Variational Inference (SVI) inference engines, {\feadme} achieves order-of-magnitude speedups compared to previous disk-modeling frameworks, making rigorous Bayesian inference feasible for large AGN and TDE samples.

 In this paper, we apply {\feadme} to two complementary data sets.
 The first is a sample of 237 AGN DPEs identified and continuum-subtracted by \citet{ward2024}.
 The second is a sample of five TDEs with clear disk-like Balmer emission, chosen for their well-resolved double-peaked or highly asymmetric H$\alpha$ profiles.
+We consider the case where these profiles can be described as emission from an elliptical accretion disk, with an additional non-disk broad component allowed where required.
 Our aim is to test whether the disk parameters derived from AGN and TDEs occupy distinct or overlapping regions of parameter space, and whether these distributions reflect differences in their disk-formation mechanisms.
 If TDE disks truly arise from the rapid circularization of stellar debris, they may exhibit distinct geometric or kinematic signatures compared to the long-lived, secularly evolving disks of AGN.
 Conversely, if their inferred disk structures are similar, it would suggest that the physics of line formation in relativistic disks is remarkably universal across transient and persistent accretion episodes.

 This paper is organized as follows: in Section~\ref{sec:data}, we describe the AGN and TDE samples used in this study and summarize the spectral preparation procedures.
 Section~\ref{sec:framework} details the {\feadme} modeling framework, including the elliptical disk implementation, sampling strategy, and model selection approach.
 In Section~\ref{sec:fitting}, we present the fitting procedure and outline the three model families evaluated for each spectrum.
 Section~\ref{sec:results} reports the inferred disk parameters for the AGN and TDE samples, along with a clustering analysis of the AGN population.
 In Section~\ref{sec:discussion}, we compare the global distributions of disk parameters between AGN and TDEs and discuss their physical implications.
 We summarize the main conclusions in Section~\ref{sec:conclusions}.